BernKing/bernking.github.io/_posts/2024-07-16-chrome-stealer.md

 A lot of malware tools have the functionality to do what was described above, steal passwords and send them to a C2 server.
 In this write up I will only focus on the functionality of stealing Chrome passwords alone and possibly, in the future, try to connect the technique called Process Hallowing and others to evade AV and EDR detections.

 ---

 # Process Overview

 As of 2024, Chrome uses the AES-GCM algorithm to store sensitive data locally.
 This means your passwords are stored somewhere on your drive.
 To decrypt these passwords, we need to find two files:

 1. The file where the encryption key is stored, called `Local State` (a JSON file).
 2. The file where the encrypted passwords are stored, called `Login Data` (an SQLite database).

-_Note: We should also check if the current system is Windows and if Chrome is installed._
+_Note: We should also check if the current system is Windows and if Chrome is installed.
+We checked the system with the `#ifdef` _WIN32 system and the chrome with `IsChromeInstalled()` function._

 ---

 # Getting the files directories

 Of course, we could just grab the directory of the files on our PC and hardcode them into the code, but every username is different from person to person.
 Therefore, in order to be more organized, learn more about file searching, and ensure it works on every Windows machine, I decided to build two functions